eclipse-uprotocol/up-cpp/include/up-cpp/README.md

 ## L2: Communication

-uEntities building on uProtocol will use the APIs in `communication/`.
+uEntities building on uProtocol will typically use the APIs in `communication/`.
 These provide specific communication models, such as pub/sub, RPC, and notifications.

 These headers are the primary interface for uEntities.